suptts/linux-fundamental/README.md

    sudo useradd -s /bin/bash -d /home/suparuek/ -m -G sudo suparuek sudo passwd suparuek
 ```
+Where,

+-s /bin/bash – Set /bin/bash as login shell of the new account
+-d /home/vivek/ – Set /home/vivek/ as home directory of the new Ubuntu account
+-m – Create the user’s home directory
+-G sudo – Make sure vivek user can sudo i.e. give admin access to the new account

 3. How to delete a user account
 ```